-Serbia: Nuclear power plants, real need as reality20.
-April 2015. / News Serbia Energy
+Serbia: Nuclear power plants, real need as reality, News Serbia Energy

 The high price and insecure supply of fuel and the environmental issues concerning the combustion of fossil fuels (coal, oil and gas) have caused a new interest in nuclear energy which was long neglected.